Toothpaste: hazardous to dental and bodily health?

 Toxins such as fluoride, Triclosan etc.

 Triclosan.
-Conventional toothpastes, among other toxins, can contain Triclosan, a chemical.germ killer/antibacterial (also found in mouthwashes, deodorants, soaps etc.).
-Triclosan belongs to a class of chemicals suspected of causing cancer in humans (even the US EPA apparently considers it a high risk factor to human health).
+Conventional toothpastes, among other toxins, can contain Triclosan, a chemical germ killer/antibacterial (also found in mouthwashes, deodorants, soaps, clothing. pesticides etc. - as well as in the urine of people who use such products).
+Triclosan belongs to a class of chemicals suspected of causing cancer in humans (even the US EPA is currently reevaluating the risks posed by triclosan) - an October 2015 search of the PubMed database at www.ncbi.nlm.nih.gov/pubmed/ (which only publishes scientifically validated research) for the terms "triclosan cancer" yielded 57 studies investigating or touching upon a possible connection.
 Stored in bodily fat, it can suppress immune function and accumulate to toxic levels with resultant liver, kidney and lung damage.
-Triclosan is frequently contaminated with toxic dioxins.
+Triclosan is frequently contaminated with toxic dioxins and is generally an environmental pollutant.

 Polyethylene glycols (PEG, added as a dispersant and to bind water) make the skin more pervious to noxious substances possibly containing bromine, iodine or chlorine, and are considered allergenic and/or potentially cancerogenic.